martinkearn/Web-Performance-and-Compatibility-Lab/Setup.md

 1. You can create a Windows 10 Virtual Machine in Azure to access via remote desktop.
 Get started with a free trial [here](https://azure.microsoft.com/en-us/trial/free-trial-virtual-machines/)

 1. If you have Windows 7 or Windows 8.1, you can probably upgrade to Windows 10 for free.
 Check your options [here](http://www.microsoft.com/en-gb/windows/windows-10-upgrade)

+##6.
+OPTIONAL: Get an Azure subscription and enable continuous integrateion
+These labs work best if you can publish your website somewhere as you change it.
+Any hosting location will work fine, but Microsoft Azure has some great features around publishing and continuous integration which make the worlflow very easy.

+It is optional, but if you want to setup Azure, follow the steps in this optional lab.
+[Azure Setup](AzureSetup.md)

+PS: If you do not have an Azure subcrption, dont worry you'll create a free trial as part of the lab